-Social Worker
+Social Worker Specify qualifications:

-Specify qualifications:
+Specify the individuals and their qualifications:

-Other Specify the individuals and their qualifications: Append ix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
-Ser vice Plan Development Safeguards.
-Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+b.
+Service Plan Development Safeguards.
+Select one:

+Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

 Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

 The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify: Annand ix D: Participant-Centered Planning and Service Delivery enaix D. I ai delpant Centerea I lanning and Service c.
+Specify:

+c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.